 A Robinhood representative confirmed via email that ID cards were indeed exposed but affected only a minimal number of individuals (less than ten total).

-Therefore, there are strong indications that both the attacks against the FBI’s email server as well as the earlier Robinhood data breach were carried out by the same individual or group of individuals.
+Therefore, there are strong indications that the attacks against the FBI’s email server and the earlier Robinhood data breach were carried out by the same individual or group.